Karol Beck

-Karol Beck (born 3 April 1982) is a male former tennis player from Slovakia, who turned professional in 2001.
+Karol Beck (born 3 April 1982) is a tennis coach and a former professional player from Slovakia.
 His career-high singles ranking is World No. 36, achieved in August 2005.
 Beck reached the fourth round of the 2004 US Open and the quarterfinals of the 2005 Montreal Masters, defeating Nikolay Davydenko en route to both runs.

 Career

 On 25 October 2004, Beck lost in the final of the St. Petersburg Open to Mikhail Youzhny 6–2, 6–2.

-On 13 February 2006 the International Tennis Federation (ITF) announced Beck had tested positive for the beta agonist clenbuterol during the 2005 Davis Cup semifinal for Slovakia against Argentina, which Slovakia won 4–1.
+On 13 February 2006 the International Tennis Federation (ITF) announced Beck had tested positive for clenbuterol during the 2005 Davis Cup semifinal for Slovakia against Argentina, which Slovakia won 4–1.
 As a consequence, the ITF suspended him from the game for two years until 31 October 2007.

 2007

 Beck finished serving his suspension and began playing again in November as an unranked player.
 He had to go through qualifying rounds in every tournament.

 Without a ranking, he chose the Tunis challenger as his first tournament to qualify in.
 He qualified and won his first round match to get his first ranking points.
 The next week, he had a wild card entry into qualifying for the Dnipropetrovsk challenger, and qualified to pick up some more points.

 He qualified a couple more times at challengers and futures tournaments before winning his final tournament of 2007, the Czech F6 Futures, to finish up the year at No. 581, after playing in just 5 tournaments.